Gina Clement, Executive Director

 Alex LeCure, Advocate Coordinator/Financial Coordinator

 Alex says one of the most important parts of his role as both a member of the staff and as a CASA advocate is to demonstrate to children in the system that they are worth fighting for.
 He joined CASA as an advocate in November 2015 and joined the CASA staff in January 2018.
 As a member of the team, he supports the financial operations through accounting and fundraising, and works to troubleshoot CASA volunteers’ problems on cases and communicate with agencies and service providers to overcome challenges.
 Prior to joining the CASA team, Alex earned a bachelor’s degree from the University of Missouri and worked as a securities broker at K.W.
 Chambers & Co.
-In his free time, he enjoys hiking, reading, kayaking and debating policy.
+In his free time, he enjoys hiking, reading, and kayaking.

 Nikki Hazelton, Advocate Coordinator - Teen Specialist